Neelmani31/StackOverflowSearchApplication/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+# Setting up the environment

+1.)
+First make sure your system has Node installed.
+If not, please have a look at https://angular.io/guide/setup-local to setup the environment.

+2.)
+Download one code editor (VS code).

+3.)
+Take a clone of this repository.

+4.)
+Open it in VS code editor.
+Go to Integreted terminal(you will find that in view tab) and run "npm install".

+5.)
+Now run "ng serve".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.